simonwj/github-test/README.md

 Github test
 ===========

-Used for testing git with coda
+Used for testing git with coda.

+Secondary file changes made here.